Death of Olympic hopeful Jack Hatton still bewilders friends, family

 Marie Hatton called her younger son on the night before he took his life.
 Jack didn’t answer.
 She texted him: “Remember when you were a little boy and you used to play chess?
 Maybe you should play chess again.”
 He didn’t respond.
 She remains saddened by the distance between them at the end.
 “I have a lot of guilt,” she said, “Because I believe he would have told me.”
 Later she said, “I can’t tell you how many times I told people, ‘Jack is going to the Olympics.’
 It was a privilege to be his mother, and he was a good kid.”

 The guys in the athlete house, most younger than Jack and less accomplished, had been asked by Pedro (Stevens was travelling) to check on Jack on his last night, but they didn’t, because in the past Jack had yelled at them if bothered while in his room trying to sleep.
 Jack’s body was found in the closet on Tuesday, when concerned housemates finally entered.
 The medical examiner ruled Jack’s death a suicide.
-Jack had ended his life in a manner that would have been similar to being choked out in a match, connected to judo until the end.
+Jack had ended his life in a manner that would have been similar to being a manner of losing in a match, connected to judo until the end.

 When Mark Hatton looked at Jack’s phone, the last two searches were: “Kayla Harrison mental health” and “Mental health professionals Wakefield, Mass.”
 Mark shook his head as he recalled this discovery, and said, “All he had to do was punch the number.”